 The Belmont Stakes is right around the corner, and it signifies an end to the five weeks of racing that brings you the Kentucky Derby and Preakness Stakes as the first two legs of the Triple Crown.
-There have only been 12 horses to win the Triple Crown since 2015 when American Pharaoh broke a 37 year dry spell.
+There have only been 13 horses to win the Triple Crown.
+Justify completed the feat last year after American Pharoah broke a 37-year drought in 2015.

 This year we get the rare chance to potentially see history again with the odds-on favorite Justify having already won the first two legs of the Triple Crown.
 Besides that exciting possibility, there are plenty of other interesting things that go along with this historic race.
 Here is a look at some facts about past Belmont Stakes, as well as this year’s edition.